-5.6.1-56.6 Elem entary Mid dle/High MINIMUM MAXIMUM MINIMUM MAXIMUM Level 1 Local Interventions 3 days of Detention Local Interventions & 3 days of Detention OR & Alternatives to Alternatives to ISS Suspension Suspension Level 2 1 day of ISS & Local Interventions 3 days OSS and Local Interventions 1 day of Saturday School OR ISS & Local Interventions 3 days OSS and Local Interventions Level 3 3 days OSS and Local Interventions 10 days OSS and Local Interventions; hearing referral/ recommendation of long-term suspension 3 days OSS and Local Interventions 10 days OSS and Local Interventions; hearing referral/recommendation of long-term suspension, expulsion, or assignment to alternative school.
-Restorative practices are recommended to repair harm Parent conference may occur prior to student return to school Contact Safety and Security - Criminal charges may apply Combination of local interventions, supports, and disciplinary response may be appropriate
+5.5.1-5.5.6 Elemo entary Midd lle/High

+MINIMUM MAXIMUM MINIMUM MAXIMUM

+Level 1 School based 3 days of Detention School based 3 days of Detention 3

+Interventions & Interventions & days OR ISS

+Alternatives to Alternatives to

+Suspension Suspension

+Level 2 1 day of ISS & School 3 days OSS and 1 day of Saturday 3 days OSS and School

+based Interventions School based School OR ISS & School based Interventions

+Interventions based Interventions

+Level 3 3 days OSS and 10 days OSS and 3 days OSS and School 10 days OSS and School

+School based School based based Interventions based Interventions;

+Interventions Interventions; hearing

+hearing referral/ referral/recommendation

+recommendation of of long-term suspension,

+long-term expulsion, or assignment

+suspension to alternative school.

+Restorative practices are recommended to repair and restore relationships Parent conference may occur prior to student return to school

+Combination of School based interventions, supports, and disciplinary response may be appropriate

-5.7 PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES: All students may possess mobile telephones and other personal electronic devices (PEDs) with the expressed, written consent of their parents/guardians.
+PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES: All students may possess mobile telephones and other personal electronic devices (PEDs) with the expressed, written consent of their parents/guardians.
 The parent or legal guardian must complete the Parental Consent & Acknowledgement Form for a Mobile Telephone/Personal Electronic Device each school year and deliver it to the school principal or designee before the student is allowed to possess a device on school property.